Who Was James Madison's Vice President

 Clinton's Role During the War

 As Vice President during the early years of the war, George Clinton played a role in supporting Madison's efforts to mobilize the nation's resources.
 His experience as a military leader during the Revolutionary War was valuable in advising the administration on military matters.
-However, Clinton's declining health limited his ability to actively participate in the war effort.
+Still, Clinton's declining health limited his ability to actively participate in the war effort.

 Gerry's Role During the War